alan-turing-institute/open-research-community-management/CODE_OF_CONDUCT.md

   other doesn’t get us anywhere.
 Instead, focus on helping to resolve issues and learning from mistakes.

-## Our Standards
+## 5. Our Standards

-Examples of behaviour that contributes to a positive environment for our community include:
+**5.1** Examples of behaviour that contributes to a positive environment for our community include:

-* Demonstrating empathy and kindness toward other people
+1. Demonstrating empathy and kindness toward other people
-* Being respectful of differing opinions, viewpoints, and experiences
+1. Being respectful of differing opinions, viewpoints, and experiences
-* Giving and gracefully accepting constructive feedback
+1. Gracefully giving and accepting constructive feedback
-* Accepting responsibility and apologizing to those affected by our mistakes, and learning from the experience
+1. Accepting responsibility for harm done to people/community, correcting our mistakes, and learning from the experience to avoid future harm
-* Focusing on what is best not just for us as individuals, but for the overall community
+1. Focusing on what is best not just for us as individuals, but for the overall community in the long term

-Examples of unacceptable behaviour include:
+**5.2** Examples of unacceptable behaviour include:

+1. Trolling or insulting people in any interaction (online or in person)
+1. Using aggressive or derogatory comments
-* Trolling, insulting or derogatory comments, and personal or political attacks
+1. Making personal or political attacks
-* Public or private harassment
+1. Public or private harassment of any kind
-* Publishing others' private information, such as a physical or email address, without their explicit permission
+1. Publishing others' private information, such as a physical or email address, without their explicit permission
+1. Inflicting emotional distress
-* Other conduct which could reasonably be considered inappropriate in a professional setting
+1. Any conduct which could reasonably be considered inappropriate in a professional setting
-* The use of sexualised language or imagery, and sexual attention or advances of any kind
+1. The use of sexualised language or imagery, and sexual attention or advances of any kind

-### Diversity Statement
+## 6. Diversity Statement

 We encourage everyone to participate and are committed to building a project for all.
 Although we will fail at times, we seek to treat everyone both as